andrMollo/code-works/README.md

-# code-works
+# CodeWorks

- An add-in for SolidWorks
+ An add-in for SolidWorks with a set of tools to automate your SolidWorks workflow.